sosudo/Competitive-Programming/README.md

-# USACO
+# Competitive Programming
-A collection of notes and programs for USACO
+A collection of programs for USACO and other Competitive Programming Competitions.

-This repository will follow the USACO Guide found at https://usaco.guide/.

-All quotes throughout this repository are from the USACO Guide unless otherwise stated.